Team Chao Pescao’s 2024 Rolex Big Boat Performance Reflects A Year of Growth in the J/105 Class | Modern Sailing

 The program starts with education — with the Racing and Asymmetrical Spinnaker Clinics — and participants build racing experience through 3 levels of racing:

-- Tier 1 Drop-In Races: BYC Friday Beer Can Races, Sunday Chowder Races, and Midwinter Races - a series of one-off, drop-in events allowing new racers to gain experience in a friendly environment.
+• Level 1 Introduction Race Teams: BYC Friday Beer Can Races, BYC Sunday Chowder Races, and SYC Sunset Series - a series of five races, allowing new racers to rotate each position to gain experience.
+Open to members and non members, in a dedicated team to expedite their skills in a supportive environment.

-- Tier 2 Club Race Teams: a program that allows racers to level up their skills by competing with the same crew for a full race series.
+• Level 2 Development Race Teams: a program that allows racers to level up their individual and team skills by competing with the same crew in the same position for a full race series.

 A Look Toward the Future